clehr/clehr-blog/content/2019-05-05-Introduction-to-AI-with-hands-on/index.md

     if you will use the mentioned **id** in     **json_import = drive.CreateFile({'id':'1Casrjx_QyieSrAVuJ1-gScduwvZFGXcr'})** it will probably won't work for you.

     To find out the id find the file in your google drive, do right click and hit "get shareable link".
-In the shown link you will have the id.
+Paste the id in the browser and take the id from its url.

     Have a look at following image: